 Bass is neutral but given the right recording can actually give a satisfying punch.
 Because of the neutrality of the mids and treble, the bass doesn’t need to be big to make an impact.
 While the mid-bass is light it does carry lots of texture.
 It’s worth noting that the lightness is not because of note thinness; they’re sufficiently thick, it’s just that the overall quantity is very modest.

 Sub-bass extends well but is rather light in quantity.
 You can hear the sub-bass notes but they don’t carry much authority and certainly won’t make your teeth rattle.
-Rather than being a limitation of the balanced armature drivers (as commonly found in single BA IEMs) in this case it has been intentionally tuned this way in order to maximise resolution.
+Rather than being a limitation of the balanced armature drivers (as commonly found in single BA IEMs) in this

 The CTZ-6 midrange is free of any mid-bass bloat but fortunately, it’s not lacking body either.
 The midrange is defined by its natural tone and cleanliness.
 It’s a very pure midrange that is still engaging and musical.